Athena

 Structured gateway tracing

-Gateway-style routes now emit a wide structured trace event on the athena_rs::gateway_trace target for request/response correlation.
+Gateway-style routes emit structured trace events on athena_rs::gateway_trace for request/response correlation:

-• backend, cache hit/write markers, row counters, trace_id, and error_code
+• backend, cache markers, row counters, trace_id, error_code